-Work on these videos could form part of the students' writing portfolio:
+Work on these videos forms part of your writing portfolio:

 'Choose to watch one of these videos on play-based teaching and learning.
 Make notes on what for you are the important points made about what teachers do in classrooms, in your chosen video.'